 This is the prologue for my novella The Lindworm of Santa Monica.
 This piece was originally uploaded to my Patreon site for my supporters, along with the following chapters.
 This should give you a good idea of my writing style.
-If you like it, please consider heading to my Patreon page and supporting so you can read the rest of the novella.

 The Lindworm of Santa Monica - Prologue